mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

     Login Succeeded

-Configuring Jenkins to Use Nextcloud
+Configuring Jenkins to Use Docker
 --------------------------------------------

 With Docker successfully installed, now we only need to setup Jenkins to use it.